davidsjoberg/hablar/README.md

 s
 -

-Often summary function like min, max and mean returt suprising results.
-Combining s with your summary function ensures that you will get a result, if there is one in your data.
+Often summary function like min, max and mean return suprising results.
+Combining `s` with your summary function ensures you that you will get a result, if there is one in your data.

 ``` r
 ## Base R